 As we humans escape into our homes that are air-conditioned or cooled with fans we wonder why our dogs might be acting sluggish or begging to get back inside.
-Have you ever noticed dogs who refuse to walk at an event and just plops himself down?
+Have you ever noticed dogs that refuse to walk at an event and just plop themselves down?
 Paws scorching on the Asphalt could be the problem… not your dog being stubborn.

 The pads of a dogs feet are not any thicker than our feet so if it feels hot to your bare feet then it’s just as hot to your dog.

 Asphalt temperature and outdoor temperature are two very different things.
 When the outside air temperature is 77 degrees the asphalt in the sun is 125 degrees.
 You can fry an egg at 131 degrees just imagine how your dog feels as you drag him along to the farmers market or outdoor festival being held on asphalt.